Bizzabo vs RainFocus: Which Platform is Best?

 RainFocus has no comparable hardware offering.
 Its lead capture runs through a configurable scanning app and NFC-based badge scanning, which works but lacks the passive data capture and experiential dimension that Klik provides.

 The tradeoff: Klik hardware adds cost.
-A Director of Global Events cited the expense of using the registration platform internationally, noting that "shipping is outrageous" for non-US events.
+A Director of Global Events noted that "shipping is outrageous" for non-US events.
 For organizations running primarily domestic events with large attendee counts, the investment can pay for itself through exhibitor lead data.
 For global programs, the logistics and cost deserve careful evaluation.

 Where Bizzabo differentiates with hardware, RainFocus differentiates with data infrastructure.

 The Global Attendee Profile is the architectural foundation.
 Every attendee interaction, across every event in the portfolio, feeds into a single persistent record.
-When a VP of Engineering attends a regional roadshow in March, a webinar in June, and the flagship conference in October, RainFocus stitches those three experiences into one profile.
-That profile carries session attendance, networking connections, exhibitor interactions, and engagement scores, giving both the organizer and the sales team a longitudinal view of the attendee's journey rather than three disconnected snapshots.
+When a VP of Engineering attends a regional roadshow in March, a webinar in June, and the flagship conference in October, RainFocus stitches those three experiences into one profile, carrying session attendance, networking connections, exhibitor interactions, and engagement scores.

 All three platforms are investing in AI, but their approaches reflect their different roles in the GTM stack.

-RainFocus is making a broader bet with RainFocus Nexus, a system of specialized AI agents designed to work alongside event marketers.
-Two agents are live for select clients: the Configuration Agent (automating setup workflows, achieving up to 50% faster time-to-launch) and the Concierge Agent (real-time attendee guidance).
-Three more are in development: a Growth Agent for pipeline acceleration, an On-Site Agent for real-time event operations, and an Integration Agent for martech orchestration.
-The architecture runs on open standards (MCP and A2A protocols), positioning RainFocus as a potential hub in the broader enterprise AI ecosystem.
-The ambition is real; the maturity of the newer agents is still unproven.
+RainFocus is making a broader bet with RainFocus Nexus: a system of five specialized AI agents designed to work alongside event marketers.
+Two are live for select clients (the Configuration Agent and Concierge Agent); three more are in development.
+The architecture runs on MCP and A2A open standards, positioning RainFocus as a potential hub in the broader enterprise AI ecosystem.

 ZoomInfo's AI operates at the post-event intelligence layer.
 The GTM Context Graph processes 1.5B+ data points daily, fusing CRM records, conversation transcripts, intent signals, and behavioral data to understand not just what happened in a deal, but why.
 GTM Workspace gives sellers AI-powered account prioritization and outreach drafting.
 GTM Studio lets marketers build audiences and launch plays in natural language.
-For event teams, this means the AI that acts on event data is as capable as the AI that captures it.
+For event teams, this means the AI that acts on event data is purpose-built for revenue intelligence, not event logistics.

 Both event platforms integrate with the same major CRM and marketing automation tools, but the depth and pricing of those integrations differ.